Disclosure: When you make a purchase through our links, we may receive a commission.

 Fixed-gear bikes have a long and rich history.
 Originally, all bicycles were fixed-gear bikes, which meant that the pedals were directly connected to the rear wheel.

-This design was simple and reliable, but it also meant that riders had to pedal constantly in order to keep the bike moving.
+This design was simple and reliable, but it also meant that riders had to pedal constantly to keep the bike moving.

 In the late 19th and early 20th centuries, the development of the freewheel mechanism allowed bicycles to coast without pedaling, which made them much easier and more comfortable to ride.